 Setting: Wales, United Kingdom.

-Methods: Cases of epistaxis over a six year time period (1999 – 2004) were identified from the Patient Episode Dataset for Wales (PEDW) and validated using clinical information to calculate the population-based incidence and ascertain the causes of epistaxis in infants in Wales.
+Methods: Cases of epistaxis over a 6-year period (1999–2004) were identified from the Patient Episode Dataset for Wales (PEDW) and validated using clinical information to calculate the population-based incidence and ascertain the causes of epistaxis in infants in Wales.

-Results: 36 confirmed cases were identified over the six year time period giving an estimated annual incidence of epistaxis of 19.3 (95% CI: 14.0, 26.7) per 100,000 infants.
-The median age at admission was 12 weeks (IQR 4, 33) [min 1 week, max 49 weeks].
-Twenty-three of the infants had a recognised cause for their epistaxis (trauma (5), coagulation disorder (4), congenital anomaly (2), acute rhinitis or coryza (11), abusive smothering event (1)).
-No cause for the epistaxis was identified for thirteen cases.
-Coagulation disorder was excluded in seven of these 13 infants; in the other six no attempt was made to exclude this.
-Child abuse was suspected but excluded in four of these cases.
+Results: 36 confirmed cases were identified over the 6-year period giving an estimated annual incidence of epistaxis of 19.3 (95% CI 14.0 to 26.7) per 100 000 infants.
+The median age at admission was 12 weeks (interquartile range 4–33) (min 1 week, max 49 weeks).
+23 of the infants had a recognised cause for their epistaxis (trauma (five), coagulation disorder (four), congenital anomaly (two), acute rhinitis or coryza (11), abusive smothering event (one)).
+No cause for the epistaxis was identified for 13 cases.
+Coagulation disorder was excluded in seven of these 13 infants but in the other six no attempt was made to exclude this disorder.
+Child abuse was suspected but excluded in four of the 13 cases.

 Conclusion: Hospital admission for epistaxis is a rare event.
-In the majority of cases in this study a simple explanation was available, proven physical abuse was rare.
+In the majority of cases in this study a simple explanation was available and proven physical abuse was rare.
 A bleeding disorder should always be considered and, if additional evidence suggests physical abuse, this must be excluded.